SickSkater/new_frontendui/README.md

 ## Timeline of Commits and Problem Resolution

 ### **1. Incorrect Entity Name Format**
+- **Date**: **April 3, 2025**
 - **Problem Definition**:
   We initially believed that we could freely choose the names of entities.
 This misunderstanding stemmed from insufficient knowledge of using the `create:component` script.
 - **Resolution**:
-  The issue was resolved by creating a new entity with the correct naming conventions in the commit on **Apr.
-3, 2025**.
+  The issue was resolved by creating a new entity with the correct naming conventions.

 ### **2. PaymentInfo Entity Naming Issue**
+- **Date**: **April 6, 2025**
 - **Problem Definition**:
   The `PaymentInfo` entity had inconsistent naming conventions due to improper camelCase usage.
 Specifically, the letter "I" in `Info` was sometimes uppercase and sometimes lowercase, causing issues during entity generation.
 - **Resolution**:
   We resolved this by finding and replacing all occurrences of `Paymentinfo` with `PaymentInfo` across all files and names using a Bash script.
-This was completed on **Apr.
-6, 2025**.

----

-### **3. Incomplete Database**
+### **1. Backend Bugs and Placeholder Data**
+- **Date**: **April 8, 2025**
 - **Problem Definition**:
-  The database was incomplete, and certain data that would normally be provided by `UserReadSyncAction` was missing.
+  A bug in the backend prevented `insert` mutations from working correctly.
+There also was an initial misunderstanding that we were supposed to display individual pages for all entities mentioned in our assignment.
 - **Resolution**:
-  We introduced a new variable in `UserPage` called `temp_data` to hold the missing data, simulating what would typically be provided by the database.

----
+  As a temporary workaround, we implemented placeholder data to simulate responses from the backend, allowing frontend development to proceed.
+This was fully resolved on **May 2, 2025**, when the backend error was fixed, and the project was transitioned to use real data.

+### **2. Vector Attribute for Admissions**
+- **Date**: **April 9, 2025**
+- **Achievement**:
+  We successfully implemented a vector attribute for users that displays links to all admissions they have applied for.

+### **3. Shared Repository Setup**
+- **Date**: **April 16, 2025**
+- **Milestone**:
+  Transitioned to a shared GitHub repository to facilitate collaboration.

-### **4. Indirect Querying of Admissions**
+### **4. Transition to Real Data**
+- **Date**: **May 2, 2025**
+- **Milestone**:
+  With the backend bug fixed, the project began working with real data.
+A temporary `UserData` component was created to fetch data based on a specific pattern, which later served as a template for other components.
+User queries were updated accordingly.

+### **5. Functional Mutations**
+- **Date**: **May 5, 2025**
+- **Achievement**:
+  Mutations became functional.
+We created `NewAdmission` (later `NewApplicationButton`) and `DeleteAdmission` (later `DeleteApplicationButton`) components, allowing users to add and remove entities defining their relationship with admission (application).
+All placeholder data was subsequently removed.

+### **6. UI Improvement: Data Tables**
+- **Date**: **May 6, 2025**
+- **Milestone**:
+  Introduced tables for a clearer and more organized presentation of data.

+### **7. Correcting Application Logic**
+- **Date**: **May 9, 2025**
 - **Problem Definition**:
-  It was not possible to directly query the database for admissions associated with a specific user.
-Instead, we had to:
-  1. Query the user for their `studies`.
-  2. From `studies`, query the `payments` for each study.
-  3. From each `Payment`, query the `PaymentInfo`.
-  4. Finally, from `PaymentInfo`, retrieve the `admission`.

-  This issue stems from the structure of the database itself.
+  The `NewAdmission` component was incorrectly creating new admission processes instead of creating an application for an existing one.
+This was due to a misunderstanding of the entity relationships.
 - **Resolution**:
-  Although this approach is far from ideal, we proceeded with this multi-step querying process to retrieve the required data.

----

-### **5. Vector Attribute for Admissions**
+  The component's functionality was corrected to only create `PaymentInfo` and `Student` entities, which correctly represent a user's application to an admission process.
+A `BreadCrumbNavigation` component was also added but later removed upon realizing that we only needed to provide links to entities, not display their full pages.

+### **8. Data Generator Component**
+- **Date**: **May 10, 2025**
+- **Milestone**:
+  A `DataGenerator` component was added to create test data for `Admission` and `PaymentInfo` entities.

+### **9. Component Renaming and Documentation**
+- **Date**: **May 11, 2025**
+- **Milestone**:
+  The components `NewAdmission` and `DeleteAdmission` were renamed to `NewApplication` and `DeleteApplication` for clarity.
+We began generating JSDoc documentation for components.

+### **10. Application and Package Renaming**
+- **Date**: **May 20, 2025**
+- **Milestone**:
+  The application was renamed to the globally unique name `@blacki005/app_applicant_page`, and the package was renamed to `@blacki005/applicant_page` (from `candidate_page`) to be more descriptive.

+### **11. Infinite Scroll and Component Decomposition**
-- **Date**: **Apr.
-9, 2025**
+- **Date**: **May 21, 2025**
 - **Achievement**:
-  We successfully implemented a vector attribute for users that displays their admissions.
-Additionally, we learned how to pass an entity and use the `me` query to retrieve the user again.
+  - The `AdmissionsList` component was created, using infinite scroll to display all available admissions.
+  - The `InfiniteScroll` component was fixed with the assistance of JVFlasar and Gemini AI to correctly handle cases where no more data is available, preventing an infinite loop.
+  - The `NewApplication` component was decomposed into `SearchAdmissions` and `NewApplicationButton` for better separation of concerns.
+  - Preparations for `readonly` and `editable` modes began with the creation of `UserPageEditable` and new routes in `AppRouter`.

+### **12. Readonly Mode and Advanced Filtering**
+- **Date**: **May 22, 2025**
+- **Achievement**:
+  - `readonly` parameters were added to several components to control their behavior.
+  - Functionality was added to display only those admission processes for which the user has not yet submitted an application.

+### **13. Final UI and Functionality Enhancements**
+- **Date**: **June 1, 2025**
+- **Achievement**:
+  - In `readonly` mode, action buttons are now displayed as simple links.
+  - The search functionality was improved to show either results matching a search query or all admissions via infinite scroll.
+  - New components were created to generate insert parameters for mutations within the data generator.

 ---

-### **6. Incomplete `studentInsert` Mutation**
-- **Problem Definition**:
-  The `studentInsert` mutation was incomplete, which resulted in the inability to add new users to the database.
-- **Resolution**:
-  The issue was resolved by updating the Docker containers to ensure all necessary components were properly configured.

----
+## Unresolved Issues and Workarounds

+- **Indirect Querying of Admissions**:
+  It is not possible to directly query the database for admissions associated with a specific user.
+The current workaround involves a multi-step query process: User -> Studies -> Payments -> PaymentInfo -> Admission.
+This is a structural issue with the database schema that would require a redesign to fully resolve.

-### **7. Inability to Get ID of Inserted Entity**
+- **Inability to Get ID of Inserted Entity**:
-- **Problem Definition**:
-  After inserting a new entity, it was not possible to retrieve its ID, which caused issues in subsequent operations.
+  After inserting a new entity, it was not possible to retrieve its ID from the mutation response.
-- **Resolution**:
 We resolved this by generating the ID on the client side and storing it in a variable before performing the insertion.

 ---

-### **8. Infinite Scroll Issue**
-- **Date**: **May 20, 2025**
-- **Problem Definition**:
-  The `InfiniteScroll` component encountered two issues:
-  1. An infinite loop occurred because the `hasMore` variable was not correctly set to `false` when the fetch operation returned an array of size 0.
-  2. A missing condition in the `useEffect` function caused unintended behavior during component updates.
-- **Resolution**:
-  The issue was resolved on **May 21, 2025** with the assistance of JVFlasar and Gemini AI.
-The `hasMore` variable was properly updated, and the missing condition was added to the `useEffect` dependency array.

----

-## Problems That Could Not Be Resolved
-- The indirect querying of admissions remains a structural issue with the database.
-While we implemented a workaround, the underlying problem persists and would require a redesign of the database schema to resolve fully.

----

 ## Lessons Learned
-- Proper naming conventions and adherence to camelCase are critical when working with entity generation scripts.
+- **Naming Conventions**: Proper naming conventions and adherence to camelCase are critical when working with entity generation scripts.
-- Understanding the structure of the database and the relationships between entities is essential for efficient querying.
+- **Database Structure**: Understanding the structure of the database and the relationships between entities is essential for efficient querying and correct application logic.

----
+- **Team Collaboration**: Establishing a functional system where team members can work independently without interfering with each other's progress is crucial.
+Using tools like shared repositories, clear documentation, and modular components ensures smooth collaboration and minimizes conflicts during development.
+- **Setting Clear Goals**: Defining clear objectives at the start of each development phase ensures that the team remains focused and aligned.
+Breaking down larger tasks into smaller, actionable items helps track progress and identify potential blockers early.
+- **Code Reviews**: Regular code reviews helped identify bugs, improve code quality, and ensure adherence to best practices.
+Peer feedback fostered a collaborative environment and enhanced the team's overall productivity.
+- **Incremental Development**: Starting with placeholder data allowed for parallel frontend and backend development.
+Iteratively replacing mock data with real data and refining components proved to be an effective strategy.